 - Everyone understands the role they play.

 Issues of adult safeguarding are complex and can be subtle and difficult to identify.
-It is therefore vital that training is undertaken by anyone working with vulnerable adults or working in an environment where vulnerable adults are present.
+It is therefore vital that safeguarding adults training is undertaken by anyone working in an environment where vulnerable adults are present.